fbpx

 Pheasant Recipe: Simple Slow Cooker Stew

-To me, pheasant is one of the most versatile game birds you can eat.
-It can be cooked several ways and has a taste and density that almost resembles that of chicken.
+Pheasant is one of the most versatile game birds you can eat.
+It can be cooked in several ways and has a taste and density that almost resembles that of chicken.
 One of my favorite ways to cook pheasant is in the slow cooker, simmering in a stew of rice and vegetables, poured over a couple of fluffy biscuits.
-Grab a seat, get out your slow cooker, and let the mouth-watering begin!
+Grab a seat, get out your slow cooker (you can grab one on Amazon!), and let the mouth-watering begin!

 Ingredients